pnp/sp-dev-fx-webparts/samples/react-MySubscription/README.md

 Now the user determines what kind of news/article , he wants to see

 Requirements
-1. Graph api to fetch groups i am a member of
+1. Graph API to fetch groups I am a member of
-2. Graph api to add/remove current user from office 365 public group
+2. Graph API to add/remove current user from office 365 public group
 ![Demo](./assets/graph.JPG)
 3. A SharePoint list to maintain a group of audiences